WCGA/knowledge-base/docs/catalogs/catalogs.rst

 Importance of Catalogs
 ======================

-Catalog services are a special kind of web service used to discover, browse, and query standardized geospatial metadata records.
+Catalog services are a type of web service used to discover, browse, and query standardized geospatial metadata records.
 A key component of the technology underlying the West Coast Ocean Data Portal (WCODP) is ESRI's Geoportal Server, an open source catalog server.

 Because of standardized interface specifications, clients of different origins and with potentially different focuses can access this technology and the geospatial metadata to which it provides potential access.
 Since these interfaces are standardized, a major role in the development of catalog services is left to develpers, defining information models which can be utilized by these interfaces and yet remain independent of the underlying metadata.